aarron-lee/legion-go-tricks/README.md

 3. cd into your Download directory (ex : `cd ~/Downloads/`)
 4. Run `sudo rpm-ostree install refind-*.rpm` (This will install the rEFInd RPM using rpm-ostree).
 After installing the rpm successfully, reboot the device.
 5. After reboot, run `sudo refind-install` (Read further into the resources if you want to enable Secure Boot)
-6. OPTIONAL : Download [custom rEFInd theme](https://drive.google.com/drive/folders/1QJBljL_8QPeaMhQ0-qXAc9U8f3AcgNBs?usp=sharing) (credits goes to Yannis Vierkötter and his rEFInd-Minimalist for the original theme) (download mirror link [here](./resources/rEFInd-Minimalist-LGO_Bazzite.zip))
+6. Reboot into BIOS and set rEFInd as the first option in the boot order

-7. OPTIONAL : Unzip then run `sudo sh -c 'mkdir /boot/efi/EFI/refind/themes/ ; set -euo pipefail cp -r rEFInd-Minimalist-LGO_Bazzite/ /boot/efi/EFI/refind/themes/ && grep -qFx "include themes/rEFInd-Minimalist-LGO_Bazzite/theme.conf" "/boot/efi/EFI/refind/refind.conf" || echo "include themes/rEFInd-Minimalist-LGO_Bazzite/theme.conf" >> /boot/efi/EFI/refind/refind.conf ' ` (make sure rEFInd-Minimalist-LGO_Bazzite/ is present in the directory you are currently in, type in the command `ls` to see all available files)
+Optional for Legion Go only:
-8. Reboot into BIOS and set rEFInd as the first option in the boot order
+1. Download [custom rEFInd theme](https://drive.google.com/drive/folders/1QJBljL_8QPeaMhQ0-qXAc9U8f3AcgNBs?usp=sharing) (credits goes to Yannis Vierkötter and his rEFInd-Minimalist for the original theme) (download mirror link [here](./resources/rEFInd-Minimalist-LGO_Bazzite.zip))
-9. Bonus step for Legion Go only: Set the Bazzite bootsplash in portrait mode, Run `sudo rpm-ostree kargs --append-if-missing=video=eDP-1:panel_orientation=left_side_up`
+2. Unzip then run `sudo sh -c 'mkdir /boot/efi/EFI/refind/themes/ ; set -euo pipefail cp -r rEFInd-Minimalist-LGO_Bazzite/ /boot/efi/EFI/refind/themes/ && grep -qFx "include themes/rEFInd-Minimalist-LGO_Bazzite/theme.conf" "/boot/efi/EFI/refind/refind.conf" || echo "include themes/rEFInd-Minimalist-LGO_Bazzite/theme.conf" >> /boot/efi/EFI/refind/refind.conf ' ` (make sure rEFInd-Minimalist-LGO_Bazzite/ is present in the directory you are currently in, type in the command `ls` to see all available files)

 ### Trick to rotate Legion Go screen for REFIND